elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ---
-title: "What Canada Lacks"
+title: "My Thoughts on Canada"
-date: 2022-03-15T19:48:19-04:00
+date: 2022-05-21T01:18:18-04:00
 draft: true
 tags: [
     "canada",
+    "finance",
 ]
 ---

-This article is all my thoughts on Canada.
-If it isn't clear, I'm a Canadian citizen and will most likely always be.
-Please refer to the table of contents for interesting information.
+This article encompasses my thoughts on Canada.
+Please refer to the table of contents to read sections that are interesting to you.

-{{ < toc > }}
+{{< toc >}}

 ## The Ideal Canadian Life

-What is the ideal Canadian life.
-I'll be taking an objective approach with indirect inspiration from my parents.
+What is the ideal Canadian life?
+I want to answer this question.
-The trajectory for reaching this idealism is 30 years old.
+The age at which this idealism should be achieved for Canadians is 30 years old.
 I believe by 30 people would start a family.
 I also know that by 30, we start to visually age.
-So at 30, we want the best life.
+So at 30, we want to be living the most ideal life.

 ### Living Situation

-To live within our means.
 I haven't made up my mind on whether to have children or not, but in the off chance that I do, I'd probably have 2 children.
-Therefore, we need 3-4 bedrooms.
-The extra one for guests.
-I think there should also be three washrooms then.
-One should plan out the place they want to build a family right after marriage or something because then you won't be locked into a location because of work, family, or friends.
+Therefore, an ideal _house_ will have 3-4 bedrooms.
+The extra one is for guests.
+I think there should also be 3 washrooms.

+One should plan out the general location where they want to build a family right after marriage[^marriage] because then you won't be locked into a location because of work, family, or friends.
 I'm pretty sure this is one of the biggest factors preventing people from moving to affordable locations.
 The other factors are activities which we'll get to now.
 Personally, I would love to live in New Brunswick, but I'll try to cater to all.
 If you want nightlife, you'll have to lower your bedroom and washroom numbers.

+[^marriage]: by marriage I mean the unification of partners in a relationship rather than the legal sense

 ### Activities